cyclus/cyclus.github.com/source/arche/dre.rst

         port = {"commodities": commods, "constraints": [request_qty, request_qty*2]}
         return port

-        # If you want to define multiple commodities as mutual requests, such that
+        # In this example, both the FuelA and FuelB commodities can meet the
+        # material request, but FuelA is preferred.
+So we define a preference
+        # for each commodity.
+The larger the preference value, the
-        # any of them would meet the request, but one is preferred over the other
+        # more the commodity is preferred.
+Placing the dictionaries in
-        # you need to add preferences to each commodity.
-        # The larger value indicates a greater preference:
+        # a list makes them mutual requests:
         commods = [{"FuelA": target_a, "preference":2},
                    {"FuelB": target_b, "preference":1}]
         port = {"commodities":commods, "constraints":request_qty